ShaoG-R/matrix-runner/README.md

 - `name` (String, required): A unique, human-readable name for the test case.
 - `features` (String, required): A comma-separated list of features to enable for this test run.
 - `no_default_features` (Boolean, required): If `true`, the `--no-default-features` flag is passed to Cargo.
+- `command` (String, optional): A custom command to execute for the test case.
+If provided, `matrix-runner` will execute this command instead of its default `cargo test` routine.
+This is useful for running tests with tools like `wasm-pack` or for executing non-Cargo based tests.
+Environment variables (like `$HOME` or `${VAR}`) are supported.
 - `allow_failure` (Array of Strings, optional): A list of OS or architecture identifiers (e.g., `"windows"`, `"aarch64"`) where this case is allowed to fail without stopping the entire test suite.
 - `arch` (Array of Strings, optional): A list of architectures this test is valid for.
 If the host machine's architecture is not in this list, the test is skipped.